raphtalia/Class/README.md

 -- Returns the value of an attribute of a wrapped Instance print(myObject:GetAttribute("test")) --> 5

+-- Calls a method of a wrapped Instance myObject:GetMethod("Touched")()

 -- Typechecking
 print(Class.isClass(myClass)) --> true
 print(Class.isClass(myExtendedClass)) --> true